 How To Store

-I always keep my garlic chili oil at room temperature, in an airtight container.
-I use clean spoon for scooping every time.
+I always keep my chili garlic oil at room temperature, in an airtight container.
+I use a clean spoon for scooping every time.
 It lasts for 3-4 weeks (usually we finish it even earlier).

-You can keep it in the fridge up to 6 months.
+You can keep it in the fridge for up to 6 months.
 My favorite sauce for when I make my dumplings using my homemade dumpling dough recipe.

 Use It In These